jinlee487/Algorithm/src/algoexpert/easy/TandemBicycle/readMe.md

 if we want the biggest total speed, we can compare the ascending array with the descending array.

+ This will result in a O(nlog(n)) time because sorting takes nlog(n) time max. and O(1) since we are calling by the index therefore constant time.

 For Java, we have to take in to consideration of the following...

 4. Sorting in Descending Order